Losant/losant-docs/docs/experiences/walkthrough/views/log-in-page.md

 Let's start by defining two endpoints that will allow users to log in to your experience.
 The first, `GET /login`, will return the form with the email and password fields.
 The second, `POST /login`, will accept the credentials from the form, authenticate the user, and set a cookie in their browser for future requests.

-You can define endpoints on the "Endpoints" page under the "Experience" main menu item.
+You can define endpoints under "Endpoints".

 ![Endpoints](/images/experiences/walkthrough/views/log-in-page/endpoints.png "Endpoints")